Search our website

 What is Dyscalculia?

-Dyscalculia is an under-researched learning difficulty worldwide and as a result, there is little guidance for teachers on how to support students with the condition.
+Dyscalculia is an under-researched learning difficulty worldwide and as a result, there is little guidance for teachers on how to provide dyscalculia support in schools.
 We would like to take this opportunity to provide you with some valuable insights into dyscalculia, the indicators and how to assess it.
 It is estimated that between 5% and 8% of children have dyscalculia.

 What is Dyscalculia?